symbol/symbol-docs/source/concepts/account-restrictions.rst

 .. note:: Allow and block restrictions are mutually exclusive.
 In other words, an account can only configure a block or an allow list per type of restriction.

-By default, when there is no restriction set, all the accounts in the network can announce transactions to the stated account.
+By default, when there are no restrictions set, all the accounts in the network can announce transactions to the unrestricted account.

 ******************
 Mosaic restriction
 ******************

-An account can configure a restriction to permit incoming transactions only if all the :doc:`mosaics <mosaic>` attached are allowed.
+An account can configure a restriction to permit **incoming** transactions only if all the :doc:`mosaics <mosaic>` attached are allowed.
 On the other hand, the account can refuse to accept transactions containing a mosaic listed as blocked.

 *********************
 Operation restriction
 *********************

-An account can allow/block announcing outgoing transactions with a :ref:`determined operation type <transaction-types>`.
-By doing so, it increases its security, preventing the announcement by mistake of undesired transactions.
+An account can allow/block announcing **outgoing** transactions with a :ref:`determined operation type <transaction-types>`.
+By doing so, the account increases its security, preventing the announcement by mistake of undesired transactions.

 ********
 Examples